tehkirill/Getting-and-Cleaning-Data-Course-Project/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Most of the steps took less than 3 lines so by simply reading through the script step by step one can easily understand how it works.
+Most of the steps took less than 3 lines so by simply reading through the script step by step (especially with codebook explaining the variables) one can easily understand how it works.